 A visor isn’t as important in winter, but there is still sun that you may need to block.
 It also helps with the wind.

-Full-face coverage is great if you’re going hardcore and cycling in really cold temperatures.
-I find I don’t need it, but I don’t cycle much once it goes below freezing!
+Full-face coverage is great if you go hardcore and cycle in extremely cold temperatures.
+I don’t need it, but I don’t cycle much once it goes below freezing!

 Here are some tips and tricks on ways to ride in the snow: